winglang/playground/apps/tour/src/tutorials/inflight/03-tutorial.md

 # Inflight - Intro

-Inflight code is the runtime that handles the application logic (handles API requests, process queue messages, etc).
+Inflight code is the runtime that handles our application logic.
+For example, handles API requests, processes queue messages, etc.

+Unlike preflight code, which runs at compile time on a single machine, inflight code runs post-deployment on compute platforms in the cloud.
+These platforms can be long running ones, like containers, VMs or physical machines.
+Or they can be ephemeral (short lived), like function services (Lambda).

-Unlike preflight code, it is running post-deployment.
-It can run inside a serverless function (lambda), a container, a VM or a physical server.
-Therefore, it can be executed multiple times and on different machines in parallel.
+Therefore, inflight code can be executed multiple times and on different machines in parallel.

-Let's begin with a simple inflight example.

-We have pre-populated the editor with inflight code that prints "Hello World!" to the log.
+We have pre-populated the editor with simple inflight code that prints "Hello World!" to the log.

 ***Notice that the code has the `inflight` phase modifier to indicate that it is inflight code.***

-You can see that the AWS/Terraform compilation target window has an asset in it for this code (below the resources).

-It can be populated to run inside long-running services or function services (i.e. AWS Lambda).

 Click ***Next*** to run this code.